Centr Muscle Building trainer Torre Washington, shirtless and wearing white shorts, displays his rip

 3. Isolation exercises are perfect for fixing imbalances.

 We’ve all got one – whether it’s biceps that won’t bulge or pecs that won’t grow.
 Isolation training lets you zero in on a muscle and bring it up to speed.
-In my new workouts, cables help to connect the mind with that muscle, so you can sharpen and fine-tune.
+My cable machine workouts on Centr will help to connect mind and muscle so you can sharpen and fine-tune.

 Compound vs isolation exercises – what’s the difference?